liveahero-wiki/liveahero-wiki.github.io/_charas/gomeisa.md

 {% include sidekick-infobox.html stockId=10331 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="gomeisa"
-s_gachaResult = "Yes!
+h_gachaResult = "Gomeisa here, the peace dancer!<br>May everyone can dance and have fun together!<br>This is my dream!" s_gachaResult = "Yes!
 Did you call me, Mr. Operator!<br>If you're looking for someone to liven things up, I can take care of it.<br>Gomeisa-style, Happy dance.<br>I'm going to show it off!" battleStart = "All right everybody, let's dance!<br>For the sake of mutual understanding, for the sake of peace!" action = "Please don't fight!"